Our nation’s prosperity and competitiveness are tied to achieving sustainable economic growth and a successful transition to a lower carbon future.

 - In 2017, Canada’s energy sector directly employed more than 276,000 people and indirectly supported over 624,000 jobs

 - Canada’s energy sector accounts for almost 11% of nominal Gross Domestic Product (GDP)

 - Government revenues from energy were $10.3 billion in 2016

 - More than $650 million was spent on energy research, development, and deployment by governments in

 - Canada is the sixth largest energy producer, the fifth largest net exporter, and the eighth largest consumer

 Find out what Canada is doing to advance the economy through energy

 Canada: A global energy leader

-The amount of primary energy produced in Canada in 2014 was 25% greater than in 2000.
-The world, on average, has increased energy production by over 37% in the same period.
+The amount of primary energy produced by Canada in 2015 is almost 17% more than in 2005.
+The world, on average, has increased energy production by 19% in the same period.